 Image from https://medium.com/

-Intended parents are always desired to know who the baby will look like, whether it’s the surrogate once gestational surrogacy is done, or if the child will resemble them.
+Intended parents often desire to know who the baby will look like, whether it’s the surrogate once gestational surrogacy is done, or if the child will resemble them.

 The child is most likely going to resemble the two people whose egg and sperm were used to create the baby.